mertzjames/circuit_playground_examples/0_Introduction.md

 ```

 where `*` is replaced by a series of numbers associated with the board.
 If you use the tab completions this should automatically fill in those numbers for you.

+Intro outline:

+* Overview: what the board is and what all there is to it
+* Connecting to your board
+    * Connecting to view the contents
+    * Connecting to the output (serial connection)
+* Coding for your board
+    * Getting vscode and setting up your workspace
+    * Deploying code
+* Where to go next: Get them to look at the examples
+* Common issues